Yong-Jiu Grocery Store: Plot

 Yang Chun-Lung (Derek Chang) is an elite employee of a construction company.
 Just turned 30, he bought a house, his job was also favorable, and he became the youngest senior manager of the company.
 The prospect is so open, but behind that are days of intense work, social parties that make him tired and confused.
 Seeing the fathers and uncles in the company sacrifice their health, family, and friendship for the sake of work, he suddenly wondered if this was the life he wanted?

 And then a phone call broke the trajectory of Yang Chun-Lung's life.
 His grandfather Yang Chin-te (Lin I-hsiung) suddenly fell seriously ill, the situation was not very optimistic.
 Chun-lung quit his job, rushed back to his hometown, only in time to see his grandfather lying on a hospital bed, falling into a coma, unconscious.

-After the doctor explained his illness, Chun-lung planned to close the grocery store.
+After the doctor explained his illness, Chun-lung plans to close the grocery store.
 If Grandpa regains consciousness, he will bring him back to Taipei to live with him.
-Grandpa's longtime neighbors, though sorry for the grocery store and his hard work for many years, but they also understand Chun-lung's difficulty.
+Grandpa's longtime neighbors, though sorry for the grocery store and his hard work for many years, also understand Chun-lung's difficulty.
 In just one night, Chun-lung was immediately summoned to Taipei by the company to handle a difficult project.
-In the process, facing the questioning voice of the old homeowner Zhao, Chun-lung dreamily discovered: It turns out that although life in Taipei is so bustling, what he nostalates is his childhood in hometown....
+In the process, facing the questioning voice of the old homeowner Zhao, Chun-lung dreamily discovers that although life in Taipei is bustling, what he misses is his childhood in his hometown....